neuralmagic/sparsify/docs/datasets-guide.md

 # Sparsify Datasets Guide

 For all Sparsify Experiments, you will need to provide a dataset to create a sparse model.
-Due to the varied ML pipelines and implementations, Sparsify standardizes on a few, popular formats for datasets.
+Due to the varied ML pipelines and implementations, Sparsify standardizes on a few popular formats for datasets.
 You will need to make sure that your data is formatted properly according to the standards listed below.

 ## Predefined Use Cases

-### Training Aware and Sparse Transfer
+### Training-Aware and Sparse-Transfer

-Training Aware and Sparse Transfer utilize specific dataset standards depending on the use case.
+Training-Aware and Sparse-Transfer utilize specific dataset standards depending on the use case.
 Each one is listed below with an example.

 #### Image Classification